-Finally, Jane needs to determine “how” much she can afford to spend on marketing each month.
-To stay within her monthly budget, Jane can increase or decrease this amount at any time.
+Finally, you need to determine how much you can afford to spend on marketing each month.
+To stay within your monthly budget, you can increase or decrease the amount at any time.

 Tips for Creating Your Book Marketing Plan

-Follow your book marketing plan, and cross out or highlight each completed task, but only cross off the tasks that you will do once.
-Other tasks may require weekly or monthly marketing, because marketing will always be needed for as long as your book remains in the marketplace.
+Follow your book marketing plan, and cross out or highlight each completed task, but only cross off the tasks that you will do once and strategies that do not earn you a return on your investment.
+Tasks that remain will require weekly or monthly marketing, because promotion will always be needed for as long as your book remains in the marketplace.

-Refer back to your book marketing plan often, so you can record which marketing methods are not working out well (mark these off your list) and which methods are (make these your top priority).
+Refer back to your book marketing plan often, so you can record which marketing ideas are not working out well (mark these off your list) and which ones are (make these your top priority).

-To help you out, I’m offering you a free book marketing plan in Word format.
-Download the free book marketing plan for each of your current and upcoming books.
+To help you out, I’m offering a free book marketing plan in PDF format.
+Feel free to download the free book marketing plan and use it for each of your current and upcoming books.